-This chair is not bordered by the Bridge is a thick black line lines as in the other examples.
+EXAMPLE This table is not bordered by the lines as in the other examples.
+It is not an obstruction.

 WHAT YOUR CHARACTER CAN SEE

 When determining if your character can see a square, draw an imaginary line from the center of your character's square to the center of the square in question.
 Then, use the following rules: